matt-harvey/dailycashmanager/user_guide/Envelopes.rst

 simply for your own future reference to clarify what kind of transactions will fall under this envelope.

 You will see an *Initial budget allocation* box.
-For now, you can leave this as *0*.
-This is explained further in the `Budgeting`_ section.
+This represents the initial amount that you want to make available for spending on this category, out of your initial total net assets (assets less liabilities), when your DailyCashManager file is first created.
+For example, suppose that when you create your file, you have $100 in cash, $200 in your bank account, and a credit card balance of $(50).
+Your initial total net assets are therefore $250 ($100 + $200 - $50).
+You will want to TODO

-Similarly, the *BUDGET ITEMS* section of this panel is also explained under `Budgeting`_.
-For now, you can ignore this.
+For now, you can ignore the *BUDGET ITEMS* section of this panel.
+This is explained in detail under `Budgeting`_: see `Creating and editing budget items`_.

 Click *Save* at the bottom right to save the newly created envelope; or click *Cancel* to abort, discarding the new envelope.